fconstancias/metabaRpipe/README.md

-### 1. Computing an ASV-phylogenetic tree in a phyloseq object:
+### 1. Compute an ASV-phylogenetic tree in a phyloseq object:

 Based on the approach described[ here](<https://f1000research.com/articles/5-1492>).
-It can be intensive depending on your setup and the overall richness of your phyloseq object.
+This step can be intensive depending on your setup and the overall richness of your phyloseq object.
 This is therefore not computed by default running the pipeline.

 ```bash
 conda activate metabaRpipe